5 Best Breakfast Foods to Boost Your Metabolism, Say Experts

 4. Beans and legumes

-While you may not think of beans and legumes as a morning staple, they’re actually surprisingly versatile: you can add them to breakfast wraps, tofu scrambles, or even serve them underneath eggs and omelets.
+While you may not think of beans and legumes as a morning staple, they’re actually surprisingly versatile: You can add them to breakfast wraps and scrambles, or even serve them underneath eggs and omelets.

-Beans offer a one-two punch because they’re a spectacular source of both protein and fiber, giving them a high thermal effect.
+Beans offer a one-two punch because they’re a good source of both protein and fiber, giving them a high thermic effect.
 Plus, according to Burdeos, beans are also high in soluble fiber and resistant starch, which feed the good bacteria in the gut.
 In turn, that bacteria fuels the production of short-chain fatty acids, which help your body better use stored fat as energy.

 5. Bananas

-While bananas tend to get a bad rap for being higher in sugar and carbs than some fruits, Lord says it’s worth adding them to your breakfast rotation for several reasons.
+While bananas tend to get a bad rap for being higher in sugar and carbs than some fruits, Lord says it’s worth adding them to your breakfast rotation.

 Not only are bananas loaded with resistant starch, according to Lord, but they’re also rich in potassium — which supports your metabolism by helping to regulate the transfer of nutrients from food into cells.
 So, consider adding them to your overnight oats, Greek yogurt parfaits, and breakfast smoothies.

-One thing to keep in mind, though: The more green a banana is, the higher the resistant starch content.
+One thing to keep in mind: The more green a banana is, the higher the resistant starch content.
+So plan to use bananas soon after buying, or peel and freeze them before they ripen further.

 Read next: 6 Surprising Ways To Keep Your Metabolism Up as You Age